memsql/memsql-perf-tools/docs/02_bpf.md

 > Include of sched.h is possible if 'build' and 'source' dirs are known.
 Most
 > likely something like include "../../kernel/sched/sched.h" should have
 > worked.

+but it sounds like you will need to have the sources for the kernel you are running (with all distribution patches applied, etc.).

 ### BPF Helper Functions